greenrd/topgit/README.md

 case local changes happen to be diverging more than the remote ones.

-All commands by default refer to the remote that `tg remote --populate` was called on the last time (stored in the 'topgit.remote' git configuration variable).
-You can manually run any command with a different base remote by passing '-r REMOTE' _before_ the subcommand name.
+All commands by default refer to the remote that `tg remote --populate` was called on the last time (stored in the `topgit.remote` git configuration variable).
+You can manually run any command with a different base remote by passing `-r REMOTE` _before_ the subcommand name.